GoogleCloudPlatform/gcpdiag/website/content/en/runbook/steps/nat/nat-ip-allocation-failed-start.md

 ### Skipped Reason

-Unable to fetch the network {netwrok} confirm it exists in the project {project_id}.
+Unable to fetch the network {network} confirm it exists in the project {project_id}.

 ### Skipped Reason [Alternative 2]